Kobayashi2003/Kobayashi28/2_Computer_Science/DataBase/experiment/expr3/expr3.md

     stu.sid,
     stu.sname,
     -- avg function will ignore null values,
-    -- and return null if all values of a column are null cast(avg(cho.score) as decimal(4, 2)) as avg_score from
+    -- return null if all values of a column
+    -- are null.
+    cast(avg(cho.score) as decimal(4, 2)) as avg_score
+from
     STUDENTS stu, CHOICES cho